Shazwazza/Articulate/docs/configuration.md

 ### External image import safety

-In the BlogML importer, select a file and choose **Verify file** before import.
-The summary reports external image attachments, referenced hosts, and which hosts are allowed or blocked.
-Posts still import when a host is blocked; only the external image download is skipped.
+In the BlogML importer, choose **Verify file** before import to see which external image hosts are allowed or blocked.
+Posts still import when a host is blocked — only the external image download is skipped.

-External downloads use several protections together:

-- the original host and every redirect destination must be explicitly listed in `AllowedMediaHosts`
-- every redirect hop is revalidated, with a bounded redirect count
-- HTTPS URLs cannot redirect to HTTP
-- DNS results are validated and the connection is pinned to the approved IP address, preventing resolution changes between validation and download
-- loopback and private-network addresses remain blocked unless the explicit development-only override is enabled outside Production
-- ambient HTTP proxies and default authentication headers are not inherited by the download client
-- Umbraco upload rules, supported image types, and `MaxImportImageBytes` are enforced

-For CDN redirects, allowlist both the original hostname and the destination.
-For BlogML round-trip tests, URLs must use a hostname reachable from the importing application; `localhost` refers to the importer itself.
+Full safety rules (allowlist redirects, no HTTPS→HTTP downgrade, IP pinning, loopback/private blocks, no ambient proxy/auth headers, Umbraco upload rules) live in the [Importing guide](https://github.com/Shazwazza/Articulate/wiki/Importing#external-image-import-and-trusted-hosts).

 ## Markdown editor authentication